syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 {% endhighlight %}
 {% endtabs %}

-N> Similarly, desired content can be loaded using the [SfListView.RightSwipeTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~RightSwipeTemplate.html) when swiping towards left.
+N> Similarly, The User Interface (UI) for swiping towards left can be customized by using the [SfListView.RightSwipeTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~RightSwipeTemplate.html).

 N> Swipe Template is mandatory to perform swiping in the SfListView.